Agency, earnestness, and integrity are all in short order.

 You should be doing everything to maximize your energy throughout the day.
 Avoid carbs + supplement

 with caffeine, vitamin D, more than enough sleep, and some form of exercise.
+The general maxim that applies here: "life is a marathon, not a sprint."

 The only way to develop information asymmetry is to either be early (through some kind of in-group)